DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 Eventually, I would like to make a wooden light fixture to hang in the laundry room.
 I already have the design planned and my wood picked out.
 Now I just need to find some spare time to make it.

 I actually started to make my rolling laundry room cart but threw out my back and have not finished it yet.
 Perhaps I should get back on that for a future DIY tutorial.
 A rolling cart will help my girls bring the dirty laundry across the main floor easily.
-Plus it will add a bit of an industrial feel too if I can make what I’m picturing in my head.
+Plus it will add a bit of an industrial look too if I can make what I’m picturing in my head.
 I just have to try it for myself!

-I have been searching for the perfect lacey fabric to use on my laundry room window.
+I have been searching for the perfect lacy fabric to use on my laundry room window.
 The lace will go directly onto the glass.
 When we have the shutters open we will still maintain some privacy.
 I think a mint lace would go gorgeous in this area.
 If and when I find this I’ll be sure to show you all how it worked out.

 Thank you for Coming to Check out our Farmhouse Laundry Room Makeover

-I hope you enjoyed seeing all of our ideas put together to create this new space.
-I enjoyed redesigning this room and finding great new ways to make it functional and organized.
 Stay tuned so that you don’t miss any of the new great ways to add farmhouse charm on a budget.
 Creating beauty does not always have to be expensive but you need to be creative.

-I would love to hear which of these tutorials and ideas were your favourite!
+I would love to hear which of these tutorials and ideas were your favorite!
 Which do you think you will give a try?
 Do you have some farmhouse charm in your laundry room already?
 Would love to hear about it!